 Help Establish the Simanjiro Savory Hub!

-Regenerating the World's Grasslands and Saving Maasai Livelihoods
+Regenerating the World's Grasslands and Saving Maasai Culture

 Connecting our Land in Simanjiro, Tanzania to a Powerful Global Network